ARPAHLS/web3-asp/README.md

 - **Tier 3**: Gemini Nano AI - Explains findings in plain English (< 2 seconds)
 - **Total**: < 3 seconds for complete analysis ⚡

-### Demo Mode
+### Free & Open
-- ✅ All features are **free and publicly available** for testing
+- ✅ All features are **free and publicly available**
-- ✅ No tier gating or paywalls
+- ✅ No accounts, no logins, no cloud services
-- 🚧 Stripe integration (placeholder for future Pro tier)
+- ✅ No tier gating or paywalls - everything works out of the box

 ---